abishek-ctrl/100-days-of-code/README.md

 Day 46: Started CP handbook.

+Day 47: Continued the Deep Learning Specialization in Coursera.

 For a detailed log of each day's activities, check out the [log.md](log.md) file.

 ## Resources